UnwontedAB/.github/profile/README.md

-# Unwonted
+# Unwonted AB

 **[ʌnˈwəʊn.tid]** being out of the ordinary; not often experienced.

 ## About us

-Cloud consultants that are beyond the ordinary.
+Unwonted AB is a cloud consultancy that is beyond the ordinary.
+We are experts in Azure and cloud native development.